 MCG Succulent Trifecta™ Kit - Inner Serenity (Designed by Kat McCarthy, The Succulent Eclectic): A DIY arrangement kit that includes three different beautiful indoor succulents in 2.0" pots.
 Each variety is carefully chosen to be fully compatible, helping to ensure long-term growing success.
 Extra soil is included to help transplant into a larger container.
-Premium containers or top dressing can be added on to the kit using the options above.

 The Inner Serenity Trifecta proves that “peaceful” is anything but boring!
 The Core of the design is the apple green Haworthia, whose triangular leaves are enhanced by leaf windows radiating from the center of the plant like the glow of a star.
 The deep green, round leaves of the Crassula create the Compliment of this succulent design.
 Finally, an intriguing texture is introduced with the Character, which pulls the succulent arrangement together with another shade of soothing green.